If you are willing to forego charm for reliability, it is not hard to find cheap UK rooms that are clean, decent and reasonably well equipped.

 - Best Western The world's largest group of independently owned and managed hotels has more than 4,000 hotels in 80 countries and about 250 in the UK.
 Because this is an association of hotel owners and small hotel groups, individual and independent style isn't sacrificed to cookie-cutter sameness.
 The hotels are regularly inspected and meet or surpass a decent brand standard.
 Though not all Best Western's are cheap, the variety of price ranges includes lots of good value rooms in the UK.

 - CitizenM is a relatively new international group that has spread from Amsterdam to major cities around the world.
-They have five UK hotels, two in Glasgow and three in London (rooms from £99 in 2018).
-They call themselves boutique hotels and they are if your style ethos is minimalism and high tech (room lights, heating and window blinds are controlled from a bedside tablet).
+They have five UK hotels, two in Glasgow and three in London.
+They call themselves boutique hotels and they are if your style ethos is minimalism and high tech (room lights, heating, and window blinds are controlled from a bedside tablet).
 Design of the public areas is funky and fun.
 They aren't really suitable for families but for couples and singles (of all ages) they are convenient, comfortable and very now.

 - Days Inns Similar to Days Inns in the USA, they are franchise hotels in the classic budget basic mold.
-They operate 78 hotels in 62 UK cities with clusters around airports, sports venues and business centers.
-They also have franchises to operate at designated motorway service areas where there rooms are immaculate and surprisingly comfortable..
+They operate 78 hotels in 62 UK cities with clusters around airports, sports venues, and business centers.
+They also have franchises to operate at designated motorway service areas where their rooms are immaculate and surprisingly comfortable.

 - Easy Hotels began as basic London hotels owned by Stelios, the charismatic founder of EasyJet.
-Today they have 13 UK hotels in seven cities (seven in London) with new hotels in Belfast, Sheffield and Leeds coming in September 2019.
-Rooms average about £25 and you can even stay in South Kensington in London for £35 (in 2018).
+Today they have 13 UK hotels in seven cities (seven in London) with new hotels in Belfast, Sheffield, and Leeds coming in September 2019.
 Rooms have en suite bathrooms and air conditioning in summer but to give you an idea of how basic this place is, they list "heat" as a hotel feature.
 Fine if you don't mind the color orange.
 WiFi and television are on a pay for play basis and can add up - so try to do your online browsing at a Starbucks.

 - Ibis Part of the French-owned Accor group, this budget chain is well established in Europe and in 2018 had 159 hotels in England and Scotland.
-It operates three brands in the UK, Ibis Hotels (London rooms from £59); Ibis Styles (designer colors, family oriented, breakfast and WiFi included in prices that start at £64 in London in 2018), and Ibis Budget (London airport and surburban rooms from £62).
+It operates three brands in the UK, Ibis Hotels, Ibis Styles (designer colors, family oriented, breakfast and WiFi included in prices), and Ibis Budget (London airport and suburban rooms).

-- Holiday Inn Express Pretty standard décor but room rates include continental breakfast and start under £50 per room in parts of the UK.
+- Holiday Inn Express Pretty standard décor but room rates include continental breakfast.
 There are more than 30 of these in and around London but do check out the locations carefully - the cheapest may be in areas with few amenities for visitors.

-- Jurys Inn This Irish-owned chain, with minimalist style, has brand new, purpose built hotels in destination cities in the UK and Ireland.
+- Jurys Inn This Irish-owned chain, with minimalist style, has new, purpose-built hotels in destination cities in the UK and Ireland.
 These hotels are more in the mid-price range than budget but the chain offers frequent deals.
 The lure here is the reliability and consistent level of comfort and service whichever hotel you choose.
 But they are definitely not bottom dollar.

-- Travelodge A very large, very stripped down UK chain with some, special offer family rooms as low as £35 per room.
+- Travelodge A very large, very stripped down UK chain with some, special offer family rooms.
 They have more than 500 hotels across the UK, Ireland and Spain.
 Of all the budget groups operating in the UK, this one is the riskiest.
 You might find a nice clean, cozy comfortable room or you might end up in one where you dare not walk on the carpets without shoes and where children or hen party crowds are carrying on all night.
 Useful in a pinch but I wouldn't base a tour on these.